 Creamy Sesame-Avocado Soba Noodles | Vegan + Gluten-Free

 - 8 ounces buckwheat-only soba noodles

-- 2 tablespoons soy sauce or Bragg's Liquid Aminos, divided
+- 2 tablespoons tamari or Bragg's Liquid Aminos, divided

-- 1 head baby bok choy, cleaned and destemmed
+- 1 head baby bok choy, cleaned and stemmed

 - 1 large avocado